stainlessio/hire/content/leadin/_index.md

 +++
 +++
-I consider myself a polyglot programmer who enjoys the challenge of working across many different languages as needed.
-My ideal job is one that allows me to utilize modern development methodologies to delivery high quality software while maintaining agility.
-Whether a project is end-user focused or deep in a network stack, I enjoy diving deep into a problem space.
+I am a polyglot programmer who enjoys the challenges of working across many domains and languages as the problem requires.
+My ideal job is one that allows me to utilize modern development techniques to deliver high quality software whie maintaining agility and discipline.
+Whether a project is end-user focused or deep in a network stack, I enjoy diving into a proble space and delivering creative solutions that solve the problem with as little complexity as needed.